TimBolhoeves/bestelapp/README.md

 * Followed by `py manage.py migrate`

 ## 🤔 Optional
-* Create a superuser to use in the admin by running: `py manage.py createsuperuser`. and going to `localhost/{port}/admin`
+* Create a superuser to use in the admin by running: `py manage.py createsuperuser`. and going to `localhost/{port}/admin` after running the server of course ;)

 ## ✔️ Finished
 After all this is done, run `py manage.py runserver`